 You can learn more about the mentorship program in last year's Alki article.

-Applications will open at the end of August and will be announced in WLA Wednesday.
-Until then, fill out this interest form to receive more information via email!
+Applications are now open until Friday, September 26.
+Visit our mentorship program page for more information and to apply!

 WLA is excited to announce the launch of the WLA Bookend Collective, a new opportunity for corporate and nonprofit partners to make a meaningful impact on the future of libraries across Washington State.